Water management 4.0: how does IoT meet the challenges of ecological transition?

 - Reduction of water theft

-- Provision of real-time data and information on flow status with early warning of potential failure
+- Provision of real-time data and information on the status of the flow with early warning of the risk of failure